RonishNadar/FPGA-based-Modular-3D-Printer/README.md

 ## Mechanical Design
 ![123](https://github.com/RonishNadar/FPGA-based-Modular-3D-Printer/assets/137984084/25b6ed28-0f47-4415-b739-8b2f9e472351)

-The frane is constructed using aluminium.
+The frame is constructed using aluminium.
 The Z-axis motion of the hot bed is done through two lead screw based actuator and the X-axis and Y-axis are taken care using slider based actuator.

 ---